1r0dm480/CTF-Wr1T3uPs/hc0n2020/stego/samurai/README.md

   DECIMAL       HEXADECIMAL     DESCRIPTION
   -------------------------------------------------------------------------------
 ```
-We detect a spectogram with the string "SHINOBI" in the win.wav (04416be5a3ab8ef0248150158095ff97) WAV audio file.
+We detect a spectogram with the string "SHINOBI" in the wind.wav (04416be5a3ab8ef0248150158095ff97) WAV audio file.

 ```bash
 root@1v4n:~/CTF/hc0n2020/stego/_samurai.png.extracted#